i2mint/i2mint/misc/python project protocols.md

 ### `{pkg_name}/{pkg_name}/scrap`

+A place for ideas, WIPs and POCs.
-For work in progress or relevant code we may or may not want to integrate Folder has a `__init__.py` to make it import-accessible No package code should import stuff from here.
+Any relevant code we may or may not want to integrate, but want to keep close by, to make it easy to see, test, and eventually integrate.
+Folder has a `__init__.py` to make it import-accessible No package code should import stuff from here.